craigtkhill/craigtkhill/README.md

 #  👋 Hi there!
 I'm Craig

-- 👀 I’m interested in data science, psychology and web-development
+- 👀 and I’m interested in data science, psychology and web-development

 ***